elementbound/nlon/doc/spec/example-flow.md

 # An example flow

-To illustrate the NLON protocol, let us take an example of traffic between two peers.
+To illustrate the nlon protocol, let us take an example of traffic between two peers.
 For the sake of this example, consider one of the peers being a server managing chat lobbies, and the other peer being a client that wants to join a lobby.